 Pairing your wedding band with an engagement ring?
 Here are some things people tend to think about when pairing rings:

 If your engagement ring has a center stone, would you like your wedding ring to fit under the stone?
 Around it?
 If there is not a lot of space under the center stone or if the center stone is especially large, a standard wedding band might not fit under your engagement ring, leaving a large gap between the two rings.
 In this case, you might want to consider a curved band for a more seamless, comfortable fit.
-Our Curved Rings are designed to be compatible with most 1-2 carat solitaire engagement rings (including round and fancy-shaped center stones), but we can customize our curve to fit almost any engagement ring (just shoot us an email at firstname.lastname@example.org to get started).
-We also do periodically introduce new ring designs, so keep your eye out for new curved styles on our website!
+Our Curved Rings are designed to be compatible with most 1-2 carat solitaire engagement rings (including round and fancy-shaped center stones).
+If you’re unsure if it’ll fit, just shoot us an email at firstname.lastname@example.org and we’d be happy to make a recommendation!

 Do you want your engagement ring to match the width of your wedding ring?
 Would you prefer for it to be wider?
 Thinner?
 The choice is yours, but width is something people do often take into consideration.

 If your engagement ring is yellow gold, do you want your wedding ring to match the metal and karat, or would you like something complementary, such as rose gold or platinum?
 Furthermore, if you’re interested in a curved band, would you like it to be purely made from metal, or would you prefer something with lab grown diamonds, like our Half Eternity Profile?

 All of these choices are fully up to you, but if you’re going the traditional engagement ring route, these are factors you may want to take into consideration.
 Also, curved rings look amazing on their own - no need to pair with anything at all!

 P.S.
 Our lovely model is wearing our Curved Full Eternity Profile in 1.5mm Mirror Platinum!

 Want to read more?
 Check out some other recent blog posts: